A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and

 \flushfootnote

 \ct{tab_lumi_comp_alice} and \ct{tab_lumi_comp_lhcb} show the achievable luminosities using the ALICE and LHCb detectors during one LHC year, if one considers as a limitation the aforementioned experimental data-taking rates in the collider mode and by considering the luminosities of \ct{tab_lumi_comp}.
-As specified in Section~\ref{section:detector:alice}, an higher rate could be envisioned in some cases since the charge track multiplicity is lower in the fixed-target mode.
-We have also assumed that ALICE and LHCb could run in the fixed-target mode during the full year with proton ($10^7$ s) and lead beams ($10^6$ s) with the corresponding instantaneous luminosities.
-In some cases, namely the gas-jet, the storage cell and the solid target coupled to the beam splitting by a crystal, the resulting interaction rates are high and close to the ones expected in the collider mode for the LHC Runs 3 and 4.
-Additional limitations may then arise from various constraints such as the disk storage, the high-level trigger, the radiation level, the simultaneous running with the collider mode, etc. These constraints are not discussed in this review as they deserve dedicated studies.
-In the following, we discuss the luminosities obtained with these three technical implementations in both the ALICE and LHCb set-ups and comment on the luminosity needs for some of the physics cases that will be described in sections~\ref{section:High-x}, \ref{section:Spin-Physics} and \ref{section:heavy Ion Physics}.
+As specified in Section~\ref{section:detector:alice}, a higher rate could be envisioned in some cases since the charged-particle multiplicity is lower in the fixed-target mode.
+We have also assumed that ALICE and LHCb could run in the fixed-target mode during the full year with proton ($10^7$~s) and lead beams ($10^6$~s) with the corresponding instantaneous luminosities.
+In some cases, namely the gas-jet, the storage-cell and the solid target coupled to the beam splitting by a crystal, the resulting interaction rates are high and close to those expected in the collider mode for the LHC Runs 3 and 4.
+Additional limitations will arise from various constraints such as the disk storage, the high-level trigger, the radiation level, the simultaneous running with the collider mode, etc. The Run 3 and Run 4 programmes for ALICE and LHCb are well settled in the collider mode and any fixed-target-running scenario will have to comply with these programmes.
+These constraints are not discussed in this review as they deserve dedicated studies within the experiments.
+In the following, we discuss the luminosities obtained with the three technical implementations in both the ALICE and LHCb set-ups and comment on the luminosity needs for some of the physics cases that will be described in sections~\ref{section:High-x}, \ref{section:Spin-Physics} and \ref{section:heavy Ion Physics}.